zhilanwww/Module_Cpp/Exam_Review.md

 <iostream> - links the library to our cod

-<fstream> - Using <fstream> instead of <iostream> and object of stream to write into a le instead of the screen.
+<fstream> - Using <fstream> instead of <iostream> and object of stream to write into a file instead of the screen.

 # Week 2